r00t0v3rr1d3/merlin/UserGuide.md

 # Gandalf User Guide

+## Tips and tricks
+* Regarding `shell`: if you plan to pipe or redirect output to a file, you must put your entire command in quotes after the `shell` keyword:
+ -- `shell "last | grep root"`
+ -- `shell "uptime > uptime.txt"`

 ## New Commands
 * `ifconfig`/`ipconfig`: Prints host network adapter information.
 Windows hosts use API calls to get extra info (e.g. DHCP)
 * `kill`: Kill a process by pid using Native Go.
 This stomps over Merlin's `kill`, which tells your agent to honorable sudoku